Cavolino/Security-Engineering/Week4/readme.md

 ### Subtask 2: Repeater

-After some requests if find out that the method used to create a new dvwaSession cookie is to take the time and express it in epoch timestamp.
+After some requests I find out that the method used to create a new dvwaSession cookie is to take current time and express it in epoch timestamp.
-At the begginning, after 2-3 request I was thinking about an integer increased by a formula or something like that, but after i noticed that the new dvwaSession cookie ends always like the time in seconds.
+At the begginning, after 2-3 request I was thinking about an integer increased by a formula or something like that, but after I noticed that the new dvwaSession cookie ends always like the current time in seconds.
 So I checked other 2-3 requests, I checked also the old requests, and I found out that I was right.

 ![Repeater](img/repeater.png)

 ### Subtask 3: Intruder

-The bruteforce attempt that was successful is the first one and the sixth one with:
+The bruteforce attempt that was successful is the first one and the sixth one:

         1. Username = admin
            Password = password